usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

   control and floor control in the off-network case
-- Helper classes to act as a sink for time-sensitive message and state change traces that can be used to capture the behavior of the different off-network MCPTT state machines (i.e. protocols)
+- Helper classes to act as a sink for time-sensitive message and state change traces that can be used to capture the behavior of the different off-network MCPTT state machines (i.e., protocols)
 - A helper class that allows users to configure and deploy MCPTT applications in a scenario with nodes
 - A few examples that show how the model can be used